open2b/scriggo-site/site/templates/specification.md

 In addition there are macro declarations.
 A macro declaration binds an identifier to a macro.

-At part of the different declaration syntax, macros are functions.
+Apart from the different declaration syntax, macros are functions.
 A macro declaration can only be written using _{%_ and _%}_.

 ```
 MacroDecl   =